shazeel-ahmed31/Single-page-website/README.md

 # Single-page-website
 This is an interactive single-page website built with HTML, CSS (using CSS variables), and JavaScript.
+It features a theme switcher that allows users to toggle between light and dark modes.
+The selected theme is saved using localStorage, so the user's preference is remembered even after refreshing or revisiting the page.
+The layout is fully responsive and designed for a smooth user experience.